Life-sized skeleton stolen from clinic

 "We've looked everywhere for him and we're desperate to find him."

-The skeleton has sat outsides the clinic for the last four years.
+The skeleton has sat outside the clinic for four years.

 Jacqueline Barlow, the reception manager, said she put the "little chap" out on Wednesday morning as usual and that was the last she saw of him.